gesellix/graceful-shutdown-spring-boot/README.md

 The code is more or less a plain copy from https://github.com/spring-projects/spring-boot/issues/4657#issuecomment-161354811 with the only difference that I wanted to use Kotlin instead of standard Java.

+I also wrote a more detailed [article about our motivation](https://www.gesellix.net/zero-downtime-deployment-with-docker-stack-and-spring-boot/) for this example demo app at my blog.

 ## Usage

 ### Basics